-This GENERAL RELEASE (the "Agreement"), dated, is made by and between , a California corporation (the " Company ") and (" you " or " your ").
-WHEREAS, you and the Company have previously entered into that certain Severance Pay Agreement, 20 (the "Severance Pay Agreement"); and dated

-WHEREAS, your right to receive certain severance pay and benefits pursuant to the terms of Section 4 or 5 of the Severance Pay Agreement, as applicable, is subject to and conditioned upon your execution and non-revocation of a general release of claims by you against the Company and its subsidiaries and affiliates.
+This GENERAL RELEASE (the " Agreement "), dated, is made by and between , a California corporation (the "Company") and ("you" or " your ").
+WHEREAS, you and the Company have previously entered into that certain Amended and Restated Severance Pay Agreement dated, 20 (the "Severance Pay Agreement"); and WHEREAS, your right to receive certain severance pay and benefits pursuant to the terms of Section 4 or Section 5 of the Severance Pay Agreement, as applicable, are subject to and conditioned upon your execution and non-revocation of a general release of claims by you against the Company and its subsidiaries and affiliates.